Nav-Appaiya/laravel-todo/README.md

 - Adding deletion emails to the Job Queues (configured with database to see the jobs)

 ### Features that didn't make it into this:
-- Retaining the deleted model (wanted to use softdeletes)
+- Removing the childs of a deleted model (wanted to use softdeletes, but ended up just adding a job with email to the queue)
 - Deletion through relationship (Deleting user would delete their todos)
 - Unit tests